 So as you can imagine, not only can the potential returns vary from industry to industry, but also from brand to brand.
 If you’ve been subscribed to The Wolf Report for a while, you’ve seen me break down a lot of different franchises, and thus, you’ve seen a variety of returns on investment.

 Certain brands show the potential for well over six figures per location, while others are under $100,000.
-That individual analysis doesn’t include the upside potential if you were to ever sell your franchises, or the downside potential of your business not succeeding.
+That individual analysis doesn’t include the upside potential if you were ever to sell your franchises or the downside potential of your business not succeeding.

 Overall, there’s no one-size-fits-all answer to this question.

 If you Google this question, you’ll receive a wide range of answers from $50,000/year to $300,000+.

 The reality is that the brand you choose to own and operate makes the biggest difference, and not only that — but how many locations do you plan to own?

 Regardless of the franchise, owning one location offers a relatively low earning potential.
 Said another way, you’re not going to get rich owning just one franchise.

 While there are a few exceptions to this, the vast majority of the 4,000+ franchises out there will not make you wealthy with a single location.